wp-plugins/spectacula-page-widget/readme.txt

 == Upgrade Notice ==

 = 1.0.5 =
-Very minor change to bypass a problem I had where a page_id is passed to register_sidebar as part of another plug-in I'm working on and thus interupts my page_id for this plug-in.
+Very minor change to bypass a problem I had where a page_id is passed to register_sidebar as part of another plug-in I'm working on and thus interrupts my page_id for this plug-in.
 [JRW]
 This problem won't show itself under most situations, no really need to upgrade unless you're a bit bored.

 = 1.0.4 =